Eyes Closed, Safety On: Protecting Multimodal LLMs via Image-to-Text Transformation: Datasets

 \subsubsection{VLGuard}

 \cite{zong2024safety} is also proposed for the safety alignment of MLLMs.
-There are 2000 images in its training set, with 977 harmful and 1023 benign ones.
-Each safe image is matched with both a safe and an unsafe query-response pair, while each harmful image is coupled with a single query-instruction explaining the unsafe nature of this image.
-Note that the resposes and queries in this data are generated by GPT4.
+There are 2000 images in its training set.
+977 of them are harmful while the remaining 1023 are benign.
+Each safe image is matched with a safe query-response pair and an unsafe pair, while each harmful image is coupled with a single query-instruction explaining the unsafe nature of this image.
+Note that the resposes and queries in this data set are generated by GPT4.
 In total, there are around 3000 query-response pairs in the training set.
 Here, we use the training set of VLGuard for the safety alignment experiment in Sec.~\ref{sec_ft}.